 Excerpt from GDS Action points Changing the way we plan and build homes, towns and cities is critical to meeting our emissions reduction targets and to helping us build resilience and adapt to the impacts of a changing climate. (p.
 9) Climate change will have an impact on us all, but it will affect each place and community differently.
 Some communities are more vulnerable to sea-level rise and coastal inundation than others, and some places have more scope to rapidly reduce their transport emissions than others. (p.
 14) Ensure changes to the resource management system support emissions reductions and climate adaptation, for example, by: - promoting efficient land use in areas well supported by active and public transport, and away from areas likely to be at risk - enabling spatial planning partnerships that consider the climate change impacts of decisions about urban development and infrastructure. (p.
 38) Communities are planning, prepared for and adapting to the effects of climate change Urban design supports reduced emissions (including building material, construction practices and whole of life) and resilience to natural hazards. (p.
 22) Ensure buildings are resilient and resource efficient Continue work that seeks to reduce emissions from buildings (for example, through the Building for Climate Change programme), including through adaptive re-use where appropriate. (p.
 29) Ensure infrastructure investment and planning support growth and change Integrate government investment at a local level, and support more local government investment in infrastructure that enables urban growth and change that builds climate resilience, reduces emissions, and restores water and air quality.
-Reduce emissions and support communities to adapt to the effects of climate change Ensure changes to the resource management system support emissions reductions and climate adaptation, for example, by: promoting efficient land use in areas well supported by active and public transport, and away from areas likely to be at risk and public transport, and away from areas likely to be at risk emabling spatial planning partnerships that consider the climate change impacts of decisions about urban development and infrastructure providing for urban design and development that reduces flood pressure and the impacts of increased heat in urban areas providing a framework that enables us to manage retreat from hazardous areas.
+Reduce emissions and support communities to adapt to the effects of climate change Ensure changes to the resource management system support emissions reductions and climate adaptation, for example, by: promoting efficient land use in areas well supported by active and public transport, and away from areas likely to be at risk enabling spatial planning partnerships that consider the climate change impacts of decisions about urban development and infrastructure providing for urban design and development that reduces flood pressure and the impacts of increased heat in urban areas providing a framework that enables us to manage retreat from hazardous areas.
 Ensure infrastructure investment supports us to reduce emissions and build resilient homes and places.
-Ensure inforestructure investment supports us to reduce emissions and build resilient homes and places.
-Ensure inforestructure investment supports us to reduce emissions and build resilient homes and places.
-Ensure inforestructure investment supports us to reduce emissions and build resilient Ensure that all new Māori housing solutions include energy efficient technologies, are self-sustaining where possible and have minimal impact on the environment.
+Ensure that building and construction practices result in energy efficient buildings constructed from products with low levels of matched arbon and with low levels of waste.
+This includes considering the adaptive reuse of buildings where it is a viable option.
+Continue to incentivise the minimisation of construction and demolition waste for example, thro Ensure that all new Māori housing solutions include energy efficient technologies, are self-sustaining where possible and have minimal impact on the environment.
 Ensure that housing solutions respond effectively to the current and future impacts of climate change. (p.
 36) Growing Sustainable housing: Ensure that all new Māori housing solutions include energy efficient technologies, are self-sustaining where possible and have minimal impact on the environment.
 Ensure that housing solutions respond effectively to the current and future impacts of climate change. (p.
 36)